LRB-IIMCB/ninetails/README.md

 -   It allows both for the detection of non-adenosine residues within the poly(A) tails and visual inspection of read signals

 Currently, **Ninetails** can distinguish characteristic signatures of four types of nucleotides: adenosines (A), cytosines (C), guanosines (G), and uridines (U).

-> **Important**
-> **For detailed documentation including explanation of additional dataprocessing and datavis features see Wiki!**
->

 <div>

 > **Note**
 >
-> The software is still under development, so all suggestions to improving it are welcome.
-Please note that the code contained herein may change frequently, so use it with caution.
+> **For detailed documentation including explanation of additional dataprocessing and datavis features see Wiki!**
 >
 </div>

+The software is still under development, so all suggestions to improving it are welcome.
+Please note that the code contained herein may change frequently, so use it with caution.

 **Ninetails** was tested on Linux Mint 20.3, Ubuntu 20.04.3 and Windows 11 operating systems with R 4.1.2, R 4.2.0 and R 4.2.1.